expeerly/embeddocumentation/brandwidgetvideoreviews.md

 ---

-## Support
+## Credentials & support

-For setup help, access credentials, or customization support, contact:
+For credentials and support, contact:
 **product@expeerly.com**